nielsenjared/nielsenjared.github.io/content/blog/emotion-learning-problem-solving/index.md

 ---
 title: Emotion in Learning & Problem Solving
 date: '2020-04-27'
-description: TODO
+description: Emotion is important for success in both problem solving and learning.
+Empathy sparks creativity, but to excel we need to be aware of our emotional blocks.
 keywords: ['emotion', 'learning', 'problem solving', 'empathy', 'emotional blocks']
 ---

 ![](./jarednielsen-solution-emotion.png)

-Emotion is an important, and often overlooked, factor for success in both problem solving and learning.
-We can use empathy to spark creativity.
-But, sometimes emotion blocks our creativity.
-This article outlines common emotional blocks with advice for unblocking our creativity.
+Emotion is important for success in both problem solving and learning.
+Empathy sparks creativity, but to excel we need to be aware of our emotional blocks.

 _This article originally published in my newsletter, [The Solution](https://mailchi.mp/56497a1c27df/the-solution-how-are-you-feeling)._